Cass Review: Japan

 In August 2024, the Japanese Society of Psychiatry and Neurology published updated guidelines on the treatment of gender dysphoria.
 The guidelines considered the Cass Review, describing it as specific to the unique situation in the UK, noted criticism of the Cass Review by other international organisations, and stated that the WPATH SOC8 considered more systematic reviews.
 The guidelines further said it is "self-evident" that, unless puberty is suppressed, development of sex characteristics are irreversible in people who were assigned male at birth.
 The society stated they will continue to track and recommend prescriptions of puberty blockers in Japan to minors and expand to tracking discontinuations and switches to hormone therapy.

 Netherlands

 The Amsterdam University Medical Center said it agrees with the goals of reducing wait times and improving research, but disagrees that the research-base for puberty blockers is insufficient, stating that puberty blockers have been used in trans care for decades.
-It stated they did not consider it ethical to mandate youth who desire puberty blockers to be registered in research trials, that it was worrying that after closing GIDS youth seeking trans healthcare were deprived of care, and that it "regrets that this situation arose for patients in England."
+It stated they did not consider it ethical to mandate youth who desire puberty blockers to be registered in research trials, that it was worrying that after closing GIDS youth seeking trans healthcare were deprived of care, and that it "regrets that this situation arose for patients in England".

+In 2026, a two-year review resulting in updated clinical practice regulations for gender care in The Netherlands found that the Cass Review was not applicable to the Dutch health system, and instead recommended the administration of puberty blockers in those for whom puberty had not already begun.